Vyral/mike-quail-recruiting/_posts/2020-06-29-invitation-real-estate-business-planning-workshop.md

 tags:
 excerpt: >-
-  If you’re an existing real estate agent or you’re thinking about getting into the business, this workshop is for you.
-Join me as we dive into how to succeed in real estate!
+  If you’re an existing real estate agent or you’re thinking about getting into the business, this online workshop is for you.
 enclosure:
 pullquote:
 enclosure_type: video/mp4